 Corrosion Resistance

-While aluminum offers several advantages in terms of cost, weight, and corrosion resistance, there are a few challenges associated with its use in electrical systems.
+While aluminum offers several advantages in terms of cost, weight, and ability to withstand harsh conditions, there are a few challenges associated with its use in electrical systems.

-Aluminum wire has a higher coefficient of expansion and contraction compared to copper, which can cause issues at the connections.
+Aluminum wire has a higher coefficient of expansion and contraction than copper, which can cause issues at the connections.
 Over time, this expansion and contraction can lead to loose connections, which could result in overheating, sparking, and potentially electrical fires.
 To address this, special connectors and installation techniques must be used when working with aluminum wire.
+The National Fire Protection Association provides electrical safety standards and recommendations for residential wiring systems.

 Conclusion